aqlaboratory/openfold/README.md

 Certain tests require that AlphaFold (v2.0.1) be installed in the same Python environment.
 These run components of AlphaFold and OpenFold side by side and ensure that output activations are adequately similar.
-For most modules, we target a maximum difference of `1e-4`.
+For most modules, we target a maximum pointwise difference of `1e-4`.

 ## Copyright notice